aaronland/go-wunderkammer/README.md

 ###### sql

 Index records with any valid Go language `database/sql` driver assuming its been imported by your code.
-Currently the only default driver that is included is [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3).
+Currently the only default driver that is included is the [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) `sqlite3` driver.

 ## See also